AlbertL7/Finance-Tracker/README.md

 Simply run the Python script, and you will be presented with a menu to:

 1. Add New Record
+Allows you to add a new financial record.
+You'll be prompted to enter the date, description, amount, type (Income/Expense), and optionally, a category if it's an expense.

 2. List All Records
+Displays all the financial records you have entered, sorted by month and year.

 3. Save to CSV
+Saves all your financial records into a CSV file.
+Each month and year's records will be saved into a separate CSV file named accordingly (e.g., financial_records_YYYY-MM.csv).

 4. Show Totals
+Calculates and displays the total income, expenses, and the remaining balance (money left) for each month and year.

 5. Exit
+Exits the application, terminating the program.

 6. Select CSV File
+Lists all the available CSV files that match the naming convention for the financial records.
+Allows you to select one to load its records into the application.

 7. Delete Record
+Allows you to delete a specific financial record.
+You'll be prompted to select which record to delete by providing the record's number and the month-year it belongs to.

 8. Show Expenses by Category
+Calculates and displays the total amount spent in each expense category, such as Food, Bills, Subscriptions, etc.

 ## Future Features to Add
 - Add categories